Visitation Level: Orange

 Condition Orange – Inpatient Visitation

 Inpatients who are not confirmed or suspected to have COVID-19 are permitted to have two care partners at the bedside during daytime visiting hours.
-Visiting hours determined by facility.
+Visiting hours are determined by facility.
 Care partners may switch out as needed.
+Care partners not at the bedside may not wait in common areas in UMMS facilities; only the care partner currently visiting will be permitted to enter the hospital.

 - One care partner may stay overnight.
-Care partners who stay overnight should be vaccinated or test negative for COVID-19 (either using a PCR test no more than 48 hours prior to the anticipated overnight stay or a rapid antigen test obtained the same day).
+Care partners who stay overnight should be up to date with vaccination (as defined by the CDC) or test negative for COVID-19 (either using a PCR test no more than 48 hours prior to the anticipated overnight stay or a rapid antigen test obtained the same day).

 Adults with COVID-19 or under investigation for it are permitted one care partner during daytime visiting hours; when possible, care partner to remain the same throughout the duration of the stay.